osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

-Though it is generally not worth the effort, some people can't stop optimizing (and ok, there are a few legitimate cases), and they want also to treat their unary references dynamic.
+Though it is generally not worth the effort, some people can't stop optimizing (and ok, there are a few legitimate cases), and they want also to treat their unary references as being dynamic.
 This sounds simple but there is a gotcha.
 The gotcha is the order.
 DS can first register a new service and then unregister the old service.
 If you write your code carelessly then it is easy to set your fresh new service to null in your unbind method.
-If you think about it, it is quite friendly of DS to give you a new service before removing the old, you're never without one.
+If you think about it, it is quite friendly of DS to give you a new service before removing the old, so you're never without one.
 However, it means you must use an AtomicReference to use those services reliably.
-We use the `compareAndSet` method; this will only set the reference to null if the service to be removed is actually the one we're still using.
+We use the `compareAndSet` method; this will only set the reference to `null` if the service to be removed is actually the one we're still using.

 This is how it looks: